-Dr. Charles Auerbach- The purpose of this project is to test how different types school safety climates impacts students.
-I am a full professor and Chair of Research at Yeshiva University’s Wurzweiler School of Social Work (employed since 1988), and was a Visiting Professor at Albert Einstein College of Medicine from 2005-2007.
-In addition to my academic work, I have most recently been a research consultant for Long Island Jewish Medical Center (since 1999), where I developed and continue to maintain a patient information system, develop risk assessment protocols, and conduct program evaluations.
-I have also been a Research Scholar at The University at Albany’s Research Foundation from 2001 to 2010.
+Dr. Charles Auerbach - Dr. Auerbach is a full professor and Chair of Research at Yeshiva University’s Wurzweiler School of Social Work (employed since 1988), and was a Visiting Professor at Albert Einstein College of Medicine from 2005-2007.
+In addition to his academic work, he has most recently been a research consultant for Long Island Jewish Medical Center (since 1999), where he developed and continue to maintain a patient information system, develop risk assessment protocols, and conduct program evaluations.
+He has also been a Research Scholar at The University at Albany’s Research Foundation from 2001 to 2010.

-I was the lead evaluator for two U.S. Children’s Bureau-funded longitudinal studies on recruitment and retention of child welfare workers for the past ten years through the New York State Social Work Education.
-As a result of this research, I have become a leading authority in workforce issues in child welfare, cross-site evaluations, examining system change over time, and research methodology.
-My publications in this area are often cited.
-Additionally, I have conducted a number of evaluations for the Administration for Children Services (ACS), New York City's public child welfare system, which have involved both quantitative and qualitative research designs, including the conducting of focus groups.
+Dr. Auerbach was the lead evaluator for two U.S. Children’s Bureau-funded longitudinal studies on recruitment and retention of child welfare workers for the past ten years through the New York State Social Work Education.
+As a result of this research, he has become a leading authority in workforce issues in child welfare, cross-site evaluations, examining system change over time, and research methodology.
+His publications in this area are often cited.
+Additionally, he has conducted a number of evaluations for the Administration for Children Services (ACS), New York City's public child welfare system, which have involved both quantitative and qualitative research designs, including the conducting of focus groups.

-As a statistician, I previously developed statistical software, SINGWIN (Auerbach, Schnall, & Heft-LaPorte, 2009) specifically for the evaluation of professional social work practice.
+As a statistician, Dr. Auerbach previously developed statistical software, SINGWIN (Auerbach, Schnall, & Heft-LaPorte, 2009) specifically for the evaluation of professional social work practice.
 The software has been published with a text entitled Evaluating Practice: Guidelines for the Accountable Professional (Bloom, Fischer, & Orme, 2009) and is used in schools of social work and in direct social work practice throughout the country.
-I have recently co-developed an open-source, a software package, SSD for R, for the R statistical environment that is specifically designed to analyze single-subject data.
-I believe my unique combination of educational, research methodology, and statistical analysis experience makes me a valuable asset to this project.
+He has recently co-developed an open-source, a software package, SSD for R, for the R statistical environment that is specifically designed to analyze single-subject data.
+Dr. Auerbach's unique combination of educational, research methodology, and statistical analysis experience makes him a valuable asset to this project.

-Dr. Susan Mason- A professor of Social Work and Sociology at the Wurzweiler School of Social Work, Yeshiva University.
-She is the former Editor of of the journal, Families in Society, published by the Alliance for Strong families and Communities.
+Dr. Susan Mason - A professor of Social Work and Sociology at the Wurzweiler School of Social Work, Yeshiva University.
+She is the former Editor of the journal, Families in Society, published by the Alliance for Strong families and Communities.
 She has published extensively in the fields of schizophrenia, cultural diversity, health and hospital practice, and social work education.
 Dr. Mason has worked on multiple program evaluation projects in gerontology, schools and communities, and child welfare.
-Her book School -Linked Services: Promoting Equity for Children,Families and Communities was published by Columbia University Press in 2016.
-The book focuses on bring social and health services into the public schools to enhance student academic success.
+Her book "School-Linked Services: Promoting Equity for Children,Families and Communities" was published by Columbia University Press in 2016.
+The book focuses on bringing social and health services into the public schools to enhance student academic success.
 Dr. Mason has authored Community Health Care in Cuba ( 2010, Lyceum) and Diagnosis Schizophrenia (2002; 20011, Columbia).
 Currently, Dr. Mason is working on projects that include addressing hearing disabilities in young children, children’s rights in child welfare hearings, and understanding the dynamics of bullying in children.

 In addition, Dr. Mason remains committed to social work practice and teaches a number of practice courses at Wurzweiler, including Evidence-based Mental Health Practice, the New York State curriculum that she co-authored.
 She serves on the Council of Social Work Education's Policy Commission, and was recently elected as a Delegate to the National Convention for NASW, New York City.